tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 * A *Class B* method needs to optimize some parameters.
 These could be for example the distance traveled, as in <a href="#baeza-yates" class="ref"></a>, or the ratio between the length of the path taken by the algorithm and the optimal path, like in <a href="#papadimitriou" class="ref"></a> or this paper.
 * *Class C* is concerned with computational issues.
 A *Class C*-paper could for example look into which problems can be solved by a robot with the computational power of a finite state machine.
 In a way, our work relates to this category in the sense that we study a memoryless robot.
 We explore the boundaries of what scenes can be successfully navigated through by these robots.

 Finally, there is a division between heuristic and non-heuristic algorithms.
 Non-heuristic robot navigation algorithms can guarantee reaching a target in certain situations, possibly even within a certain bound whereas heuristic algorithms may fail to converge in some cases.
 Although guaranteed convergence is of course often desirable, it turns out that heuristic algorithms for motion planning often perform better than non-heuristic algorithms <a href="#blum" class="ref"></a>.
-Although they may perform badly or fail in some situations, they can still perform significantly better on average than heuristic variants.
+Although heuristic algorithms may perform badly or fail in some situations, they can still perform significantly better <em>on average</em> than their non-heuristic variants.

 ### Two Algorithms